yasho191/Daily_Competetive_Code/README.md

 Where ‘N’ is the total number of nodes in the binary tree, and 'data' is the value of the binary tree node.

 **Time Limit: 1 sec**

+## Problem 10: Buy and Sell Stocks Coding Ninjas (Medium)-[Problem Link](https://www.codingninjas.com/codestudio/problems/buying-and-selling-stock_1790233?leftPanelTab=0)

+#### Problem Statement
+You have been given the prices of 'N' stocks in an array where each array element represents the stock price for that day.
+You need to find the maximum profit which you can make by buying and selling the stocks.
+You may make as many transactions as you want but can not have more than one transaction at a time i.e, if you have the stock, you need to sell it first, and then only you can buy it again.

+#### Constraints :
+1. 1 <= t <= 10^2
+2. 0 <= N <= 10^5
+**Time Limit: 1 sec**

+## Problem 11: Postfix to Prefix Coding Ninjas (Easy)-[Problem Link](https://www.codingninjas.com/codestudio/problems/postfix-to-prefix_1788455?leftPanelTab=0)

+#### Problem Statement
+Ninja has been given a Postfix expression and he needs your help in converting it to Prefix expression.
+- Postfix expression is an expression where the operator appears in the expression after the operands.
+Simply of the form (operand1 operand2 operator)
+- Prefix expression is an expression where the operator appears in the expression before the operands.
+Simply of the form (operator operand1 operand2)

+#### Constraints:
+1. 1 <= T <= 5
+2. 1 <= |S| <= 10^5

+**Timit Limit: 1 sec**